ekwoka/canonical-task/README.md

 The rest was all pretty normal.

-I had wanted to pursue a pre-rendered approach to this task from the beginning, but I started just working with in-browser JS, but the api endpoint was impossible to use in such a manner due to cors, so in place of needed a webserver to middle-man that api, I pivoted to static gen.
+I had wanted to pursue a pre-rendered approach to this task from the beginning, but I started just working with in-browser JS, but the api endpoint was impossible to use in such a manner due to CORS, so in place of needing a webserver to middle-man that api, I pivoted to static gen with a custom JSX factory and HTML generator.